The Progress, Challenges, and Perspectives of Directed Greybox Fuzzing: Research Progress on Directed Greybox Fuzzing

 \subsubsection{Target Bugs}

-DGF can also be used as a means of specific bug detection.
+Most of the DGF tools are designed for functional goals, such as AFLGo, they need to label the potential buggy locations as target sites, and the fitness metrics are designed for approaching the target sites.
+Such a scheme is suitable for detecting memory corruption bugs with obvious crashes, such as overflow bugs.
+Among the tools we investigated, 81\% are designed for functional goals.
+However, DGF tools can also detect non-functional goals.
+For this purpose, they need not label target sites, and the fitness metrics are designed to trigger such non-functional behavior.
+Among the tools we investigated, 19\% are designed for non-functional goals.
 For example, UAFuzz \cite{nguyen2020binary} and UAFL \cite{wang2020uafl} leverage target operation sequences instead of target sites to find use-after-free vulnerabilities whose memory operations (e.g., allocate, use, and free memory) must be executed in a specific order.
 Memlock \cite{wen2020memlock} uses memory usage as the fitness goal to find uncontrolled memory consumption bugs.
-IJON \cite{aschermannijon} leverages annotations from a human analyst to overcome significant roadblocks in fuzzing and find deep state bugs.
-AFL-HR~\cite{medicherla2020fitness} triggers difficult-to-manifest buffer overflow and integer overflow bugs via a co-evolutionary approach.
+IJON \cite{aschermannijon} leverages annotations from a human analyst to overcome significant roadblocks in fuzzing and find deep-state bugs.
 RVFUZZER \cite{kim2019rvfuzzer} targets input validation bugs in robotic vehicles.
 GREYHOUND \cite{garbelini2020greyhound} directs a Wi-Fi client to exhibit anomalous behaviors that deviate from Wi-Fi protocols.
 PERFFUZZ \cite{lemieux2018perffuzz} generates pathological inputs to trigger algorithmic complexity vulnerabilities \cite{petsios2017slowfuzz, lemieux2018perffuzz}.
-For DGF type that targets for specific bugs, there is no need to label the target in the PUT, which means the fuzzer can identify and trigger such bugs automatically in an evolutionary way.
+For the type of DGF tools that target specific bug types, since they do not need to label the target in the PUT, fuzzer can identify and trigger such bugs automatically in an evolutionary way.